olayinkade/olayinkade.github.io/README.md

   2.  `**BOLD**` **BOLD**

 #### 3. Lists
  In your resume, you might need a list to show the order an event happened.
-I am going to show you 2 types of list, unordered list, and ordered list
+I am going to show you 2 types of list, unordered list and ordered list
  1. Unordered List
   `* Milk`
   `* Eggs`